steevelaquitaine/projInference/README.md

         - sub09/
 ```

-2. Install the `mgl` package for data extraction:
+2. Install the `mgl` package for data extraction.
 Task and behavioral data are saved in the `.mat`.
 You can extract them with `getTaskParameters('..mat')`:
 Clone the `mgl` software and add it to your matlab path.
 In Matlab:

 ```python